katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

 **Here's what I found after running 1 million simulations.**

 On average, 7 players survived the challenge.
 This is much more than the 3 survivors in the show!
 In fact, the probability that 3 or fewer players survive is only about 1.6%.
-On the other hand, the probability that at least 1 player (i.e., the last player) survives is over 99.94%, so [Seong Gi-hun](https://en.wikipedia.org/wiki/List_of_Squid_Game_characters#Seong_Gi-hun), who chose number 16, was quite right that he didn't have much to worry about.
+On the other hand, the probability that at least 1 player (i.e., the last player) survives is over 99.94%, so player 16 really didn't have much to worry about.

 <!-- <div id="player-survival-bar-chart"></div> -->
 ![survival probability bar plot](/assets/2025-01-04-glass-bridge-monte-carlo-2.png)